Objectives • Responsibility • Criteria • Gifts and Donations • Appendicies • SC Policy IJL

 Responsibility for Material Selection

-Initial purchase suggestions for library materials may come from all personnel–teachers, coordinators, and administrators.
+Initial purchase suggestions for library materials may come from all personnel.
 Students will also be encouraged to make suggestions.
-The librarian will recommend materials to be included in the school library.
-Final approval and authority for distribution of funds will rest with the building Principal subject to the approval of the Superintendent.
+The librarian will select materials to be included in the school library.

-The School Committee subscribes in principle to the statements of policy on library philosophy as expressed in the American Library Association’s, Library Bill of Rights and Freedom to Read Statement, copies of which are appended to this policy.
+The School Committee subscribes in principle to the statements of policy on library philosophy as expressed in the American Library Association’s Library Bill of Rights and Freedom to Read Statement.

 Criteria for Selection of Materials